roymasad/chat-maniac/README.md

 **Quirks:**

--It actually worked, i found it cute and it served me and my friends in the 90s for many years before MSN and Yahoo messengers became a thing
+-It actually worked, i found it cute and it served me and my friends in the 90s for many years before IRC client, MSN and Yahoo messengers became a thing later
 -It's very old horrible VB 6 code, but it still compiles if you install VB6 in a Win95/98 machine -It's not well documented at all
--It's full of creative variable names from curse words, sexual stuff, name calling to every other teen agnst issue in between -It's basically a guide for How NOT to program now
+-It's full of creative variable names from curse words, sexual stuff, name calling to every other teen agnst issue in between.
+Reading it now is a blast, literally
--It must be installed to c:\chat to work, and this folder must be shared over the network for each computer that needs to use it
+-It's basically a guide for How NOT to program these days -It must be installed to c:\chat to work, and this folder must be shared over the network for each computer that needs to use it
 -It has a primitive client/server architecture
--It is full of intentional and unintentional security holes -It needs a bunch of activex .ocx files to run that dont come to later versions of windows -I honestly dont know how it ran and for years looking at the code mess -It's part of history for me, and the last program/time i ever wanted to touch VB code again -Never figured out how to bundle it back then with InstallShield to distrubute it to my friends, i just copy pasted the folder to them
+-It is full of intentional and unintentional security holes -It needs a bunch of activex .ocx files to run that dont come to later versions of windows -I honestly dont know how it ran and for years looking at the code mess -It's part of history for me, and the last program/time i ever wanted to touch VB code again as it was giving me bad programing habits before i learned C and C++
+-Never figured out how to bundle it back then with InstallShield to distrubute it to my friends, i just copy pasted the folder to them
+-It ended up having also voice mail, Profile Pictures, Kicking out features, and 'mail messaging' with font features somehow..

 **Notes:**
 -I won't mind doing a complete rework from scratch of this using React + Firebase while keeping the Chat Maniac 'brand' name